Yelinz/switchingsoftware/content/use/nextcloud-forms/index.en.md

 ---

 If you are using Nextcloud, the **Forms extension** is a good option for creating simple surveys and questionnaires.
-Survey info and responses are kept private under your Nextcloud instance.
+Survey info and responses are kept private on your Nextcloud instance.

 {{< infobox >}}
 - **Website:**